 Leagues, Teams, and Players: A Complicated Relationship

 Esports competition takes place in established, international teams.
-While professional gamers can compete individually, the more lucrative path is to sign a contract with an esports team and play on their behalf, much like someone would go to work for any other employer.
-As a result, gamers face most of the same issues that any worker would face in any other industry.
+While professionals can compete individually, the more lucrative path is to sign a contract with an esports team and play on their behalf, much like someone would go to work for any other employer.
+As a result, they face most of the same issues that any worker would face in any other industry.

 Beyond the basic relationship between the gamer and their team, however, the situation becomes much more complex.
-To start, there is no union of professional gamers.
+To start, there is no union of professionals.
 Although there are many other jobs or even industries that are non-unionized, they are able to look to similar unionized industries in order to determine what is fair.
-The esports industry does not have this luxury due to its newness and the unique nature of the services that gamers render to their employers.
+The esports industry does not have this luxury due to its newness and the unique nature of the services that are rendered to their employers.

 All of this is to say that the law concerning esports is rapidly evolving, and unfortunately, gamers remain at a considerable disadvantage.
 A Los Angeles employment attorney can help you navigate the issues you face, both known and unknown, as well as resolve disputes and enforce your rights.

 Whether you are just starting your gaming career or are a veteran in the esports industry, the importance of your contract cannot be understated.
 The contract will govern every aspect of your career including your rights and obligations as well as that of your team.
 Ambiguities, omissions, and conflicting provisions can lead to uncertainty and often a costly dispute between you and your team.

 Even though the esports industry is unique, your contract should contain the same basic provisions that any other employment contract includes.
 This includes the following:

 - The work to be performed by the gamer.